Image credit: William Waltzman

-CFSC’s current criminal justice work arises from a vision of penal abolition (PDF)—seeking to eliminate the punitive mindset that pervades society and justice systems.
-Penal abolition acknowledges that the harm caused by prisons results from a systemic justice foundation that focuses on punishment.
+CFSC’s current criminal justice work arises from a vision of “penal abolition” (PDF)—seeking to eliminate the punitive mindset that pervades society and justice systems.
+Penal abolition acknowledges that the harm caused by prisons results from the systemic focus on punishment.
 Changing this mindset means transforming harmful approaches to ones that are healing.

 Transformative justice uses the power unleashed by the harm of a crime to let those most affected find truly creative, healing solutions.
 Transformative justice includes victims, offenders, their families, and their communities, and invites them to use the past to dream and create a better future.

 ~ Ruth Morris in Stories of Transformative Justice (2000)

 CFSC supports Restorative Justice and rehabilitative practices as an alternative to prisons and a punitive criminal justice system.
 Restorative Justice acknowledges that criminal behaviour causes community harm to victims, communities, and also offenders.
 Rather than punishing an offender, CFSC encourages the use of practices that focus on healing and restoring community balance, including structural injustices that lead to crime and inequality.

 For decades we have been active in supporting Restorative Justice initiatives such as the Alternatives to Violence Project, Circles of Support and Accountability, and volunteering in local prisons.
 For instance, here is Toronto Friend Keith Maddock talking about his experience volunteering for 20 years in the Don Prison in Toronto: